 All of this is in addition to Lufthansa Miles & More going revenue based in 2018, and also devaluing its award chart in 2019.

-To start, let me share the letter that Lufthansa has sent to Miles & More members that describes these changes:
+To start, let me share the letter that Lufthansa sent to Miles & More members in November 2019, describing the changes:

 As our guest you are at the heart of our thoughts and actions.
 We want to make traveling as personal, simple and pleasant as possible for you, so every one of your journeys becomes a positive experience.
 That is our aspiration for our new, modern premium concept.

 Our status programme only met this requirement to a limited extent in recent years.
 Your wishes for simplification also reached us more and more frequently.
 We have therefore set out to revise our frequent flyer programme for you.
 In future, you will not have to spend a lot of time figuring out rules or asking yourself how to achieve your status.
 You will be able to concentrate solely on what is important to you and enjoy your journey.